basemmerink/fungal-twitch/README.md

 ### Download

 - Download the files from github and extract to your Noita mod folder.
 Rename the folder from fungal-twitch-main to fungal-twitch
-- Download (the latest version of) [Nodejs](https://nodejs.org/en/download/) if you don't have it already
+- Download the LTS version of [Nodejs](https://nodejs.org/en/download/) if you don't have it already

 ### Edit
 - Edit the .env file